EIRs Full Text!Click here to search inspection documents FULL TEXT!

 Enter your keyword(s) to search the

 The Freedom of Information Act (FOIA) requires U.S. agencies to disclose many of their records.
-FDA's FOIA records usually aren't on the agency website – they're files from the desk drawers of reviewers, investigators, and other officials - and FOI Services has collected over 100,000 of these documents.
+FDA's FOIA records usually aren't on the agency website; they're files from the desk drawers of reviewers, investigators, and other officials - and FOI Services has collected over 100,000 of these documents.
+Please note that under the Freedom of Information Act, the FDA is required to remove certain information from documents prior to releasing them.
+Some types of documents, such as 510(k)s and PMAs, are more heavily redacted than others.
+Most redactions used on these documents fall under the (b)(4) and (b)(5) exemptions of the Freedom of Information Act.
 Contact us at infoFOI@foiservices.com for more information.

 Find a Document You Need?

 Add it to your cart and download it immediately.

 Want Some Advice?

 content, help you search, and answer other questions.

 Call us at +1-301-975-9400 to place a custom request.

 Devices & Third Party Review